SGomesAquilla/Elpis2.0/README.md

 **Elpis Project V2**
 ======================

-A spiritual companion web application rebuilt with Vue.js, focusing on improved organization, reactivity, and user experience.
+A web application rebuilt with Vue.js, focusing on improved organization, reactivity, and user experience.
 You can test the app at: [elpis.com](https://jocular-vacherin-d81743.netlify.app/)

 **Background**